JonathanHelianthicusDoe/shticker_book_unwritten/README.md

 Rewritten](https://github.com/madsciencecoder/Shticker-Book-Rewritten).

-Currently builds and functions on GNU/Linux, Windows NT (using the MSVC toolchain), and OS X (Be sure to allow terminal the ability to monitor inputs).
+Currently builds and functions on GNU/Linux, Windows NT (using the MSVC toolchain), and macOS (be sure to allow terminal the ability to monitor inputs).

 ## Installing